 The biggest benefit of expert reviews is that they’re budget-friendly.
 Even someone with very little UX expertise can perform this technique.
 It’s done by pretending to be a novice user who never met the product or service before.
 Start by listing the main user groups that the product or service is focused on.
 Afterward, you have to identify related tasks.
 If you can not complete these tasks easily or you don’t understand the whole process, something’s fishy.
 Expert reviews can also be used as a support tool to perform usability testing later.

-Usability tests are often referred to as User interviews.
+Usability tests are one of the user experience testing methods.
+They are often referred to as User interviews.
 Its purpose is not only to demonstrate how a user uses a particular product (in this case, a website) but also to identify most of the relevant factors related to the usage.
 This includes the user’s emotions.
-You have to look for signs such as, is there anything that disturbs, confuses or reminds the user of other applications.
+You have to look for signs such as, is there anything that disturbs, confuses, or reminds the user of other applications.
 During the interview you should also observe the user’s body language and mimicry, so (with the user’s consent of course), the entire process can be recorded even on a video.
 Before starting the process, it is worth talking to the user, in order to have the most accurate information.
 For example, if our product is a real-estate portal, the technical background of the user is irrelevant when defining the target audience, however, if we are interviewing a web developer, we are likely to receive very different results than from a person who is less familiar with design patterns.

 The beauty of user testing is that it does not require dozens of feedbacks since it provides a qualitative result instead of quantitative.
 This way you do not have to worry about statistical significance.
 It’s a good idea to work with a group of 5-6 users and allow them an hour to play around with the project.

 This means that UX design includes market research, the design itself, project management, and development activities.
-In essence, UX design is an activity to improve and improve interaction between the company and users.
+In essence, UX design is an activity to improve the interaction between the company and its users.

 1. The arrival